airKlizz/TextSegmentation/README.md

 **To do:**
 - [ ] Comment results
 - [ ] Try others sentences embedding models or transformers models
-- [ ] Create CNN dataset and compore results
+- [ ] Create CNN dataset and compare results

 # Text segmentation task on Wikinews data